 Make sure your dog is familiar with the “lie-down” command before you can fix his begging.
 The dog and his owner need to attend these lessons so that the owner can sharpen his commanding skills.

 You can hire a trainer as soon as the dog comes into the family and set the rules clear and make the dog aware of what he is expected to do.
 The time that your dog takes to learn not to beg depending on the breed of your dog.
 Different breeds have different levels of intelligence.
-Here’s a guide on how to hire a good dog trainer.

 6) Keep the Dog Occupied